Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The kind that has lye in it, and poor it on the area.
 Thy lye is suppose to kill the roots.When summer comes I guess that answer will be put to the test.
 Windgate

 Any systemic weed killer should do the trick.
 Systemic means that it will permeate the whole plant.
 You can ask at any hardware store and they will have one.
-You want to let it work it's magic on the plant and get to every part of it so don't pull the plant out, just let the poison get to the roots.

 I have been successful with Roundup but only when the briers are putting out their new growth in the spring.
 And don't forget the soft new green shoots are very edible and are packed with vitamins.
 They taste like green beans.